"Far and away the best prize that life has to offer is the chance to work hard at work worth doing." — Theodore Roosevelt

 Selected Works on Criminal Law and Procedure

-The Victim Impact Statements: Skewing Criminal Justice Away from First Principles, ___ NYU Annual Survey of the Law ___ (to appear 2020)(part of a symposium honoring Professor Stephen Schulhofer)
+The Victim Impact Statements: Skewing Criminal Justice Away from First Principles, ___ NYU Annual Survey of the Law ___ (2020)(part of a symposium honoring Professor Stephen Schulhofer)

 Arnold Loewy, Ernesto Miranda, Earl Warren, and Donald Trump: Confessions and the Fifth Amendment, 52 Tex.
 Tech.
-L. Rev. ____ (to appear 2020)
+L. Rev. ____ (2020)

 A Healthy Dose of Agnosticism about the Death Penalty, 51 Tex.
 Tech.
 L. Rev. 57 (2018)